1300 669 711 - Australia

 • Lack of Endorsements or Recommendations

-Genuine LinkedIn profiles often feature endorsements or recommendations from colleagues, supervisors, or clients.
-A lack of such endorsements, especially in key areas related to the individual’s purported expertise or experience, could suggest a lack of credibility.
+LinkedIn profiles that are genuine will often feature endorsements or recommendations from colleagues, supervisors or clients.
+A lack of these, especially in key areas related to the expertise that the individual is claiming could suggest a lack of credibility.

-Profiles that boast of significant achievements or responsibilities without providing evidence or specific details to corroborate these claims may be exaggerating or fabricating their work history.
+Profiles that claim significant achievements or responsibilities without verifying these in any way may be overstating or simply concocting their work history.

 Excessive Connections

 If you see a profile with a lot of followers, take a closer look.
 Real profiles usually chat with others and join discussions.
-But if someone has too many connections, they might be trying to trick you into thinking they’re real.
-Genuine engagement means leaving comments, sharing interesting content, and starting conversations.
+But if someone has many connections but no interactions, they might be trying to trick you into thinking they’re real.
+Genuine engagement means leaving comments, sharing interesting content and starting conversations.

-Determining an excessive number of connections on LinkedIn depends on various factors, including industry norms, engagement levels, and connection quality.
+Determining what is an excessive number of connections on LinkedIn depends on various factors, including industry norms, engagement levels and quality of connection.
 While some professionals in networking-intensive fields may have thousands of connections, a sudden increase without corresponding engagement may raise suspicions of artificially inflated numbers.
 Profiles showing spam-like behaviour, such as random connection requests or a lack of personalised engagement, may also suggest artificially inflated connections.

 • Inspect profiles with an unusually high number of followers.